 The Drexel Collection: Celebrating 125 Years

-The Drexel Collection opened in 1891 when the Drexel Institute of Art, Science, and Industry was founded by Anthony J. “A.J” Drexel.
-The first president of the institute, James MacAlister, traveled abroad to buy artwork for the collection.
-He traveled to places such as Greece, India, Pakistan, and Europe where he purchased various items including textiles, metals, ceramics, and glassware.
+The Drexel Collection opened in 1891 when the Drexel Institute of Art, Science and Industry was founded by Anthony J. “Tony” Drexel.
+The first president of the institute, James MacAlister, traveled abroad to places such as Greece, India, Pakistan, and Europe to purchase various items for the collection, including textiles, metals, ceramics, and glassware.

-Throughout the years, the collection has continued to expand thanks to the donations of items from A.J Drexel’s family and friends, as well as alumni of the institute.
-New spaces, such as the Rincliffe Gallery and the Picture Gallery were built in the 1900s because of the continuous growth of the collection.
-These spaces offered an area for the collection to be displayed, and they gave students a space where they could experience the culture and the beauty of the artwork which was A.J Drexel’s goal.
+Throughout the years, the collection has continued to expand thanks to the donations of items from alumni as well as Tony's family and friends.
+New spaces, such as the Rincliffe Gallery and the A.J.
+Drexel Picture Gallery, were built in the 1900s because of the continuous growth of the collection.
+These spaces offered an area for the collection to be displayed for students, to experience the culture and the beauty of the artwork, which was Tony's goal when he started the collection.

 As part of Drexel's 125th anniversary, The Drexel Collection will present a special exhibit, The Drexel Collection: Celebrating 125 Years, to take you through its past 125 years.
 There have been numerous changes to its holdings in the past three centuries and there are even more to come.